Table of Contents Show

-Located near the Albuquerque Museum of Arts and History, this museum hosts the area’s ancient geologic history.
+It hosts the area’s ancient geologic history near the Albuquerque Museum of Arts and History.
 This educational center provides several life-size dinosaur skeletons and models.
 It also allows a look inside the extracting dinosaur fossils.

 Eight exhibits start at the beginning of time and end in the Ice Age.
 You can see the age of dinosaurs and the formation of volcanoes.
-There is also a section dedicated to Microsoft, which was founded in Albuquerque New Mexico.
+A section is also dedicated to Microsoft, founded in Albuquerque, New Mexico.

 The center is within walking distance from ABQ BioPark, and it is notable for its extensive collection of live rattlesnakes.
 Take an educational tour to learn more about these reptiles.

-If you are afraid of snakes, this museum offers you a safe and controlled space to get acquainted with these creatures.
-It is an excellent education and partly adventurous opportunity to learn more about the native animals of the American Southwest.
+If you are afraid of snakes, this museum offers a safe and controlled space to get acquainted with these creatures.
+It is an excellent education and an adventurous opportunity to learn more about the native animals of the American Southwest.

 10. Explora: Science Center and Children’s Museum

-Get hands-on to learn science with an interactive variety of activities.
+Get hands-on experience learning science through an interactive variety of activities.
 It is a good science playground for both adults and children.
 You will be encouraged to explore anything, from creating model planes to making giant soap bubbles.

-Explora also offers several camps, classes, and events to foster an environment of collaboration between scientific learners.
+Explora also offers several camps, classes, and events to foster collaboration between scientific learners.
 There are 250 interactive exhibits in the museum with a broad range of subjects designed to teach children new things in a fun way.

-One of the best architectural landmarks in Albuquerque New Mexico.
-Built in 1927, this Art Deco style incorporated with adobe architectural style is a beautiful structure with a creepy little history.
+It is one of the best architectural landmarks in Albuquerque, New Mexico.
+Built in 1927, this Art Deco style incorporated with Adobe architectural style is a beautiful structure with a creepy little history.

-Located to the west of the city, this 7,236-acre national monument is home to ancient images etched on a volcanic rock by some of the continent’s earliest inhabitants.
+Located west of the city, this 7,236-acre national monument is home to ancient images etched on a volcanic rock by some of the continent’s earliest inhabitants.

-Most of the images can be accessed with the numerous hiking trails running through the area.
+Most images can be accessed with the numerous hiking trails running through the area.
 There are more than 15,000 prehistoric Native American and Hispanic Petroglyphs.

 The Boca Negra Canyon day-use area hosts restroom facilities and drinking water access.
 It also has three guided trails to explore over 100 petroglyphs.
 The visitor center offers interactive exhibits with a wide range of educational programs.

 A visit to Cliff’s Amusement Park is fun for all ages.
-The park has 23 rides, including thrill rides, family rides, and children’s rides.
+The park has 23 rides, including thrill, family, and children’s rides.

-While dozens of Pueblo disappeared with the entry of Spanish, you can still find traces in Albuquerque New Mexico.
-Located north side of Old Town, the Indian Pueblo Cultural Center celebrates Pueblo culture.
+While dozens of Pueblo disappeared with the entry of the Spanish, you can still find traces in Albuquerque, New Mexico.
+Located on the north side of Old Town, the Indian Pueblo Cultural Center celebrates Pueblo culture.

-Enjoy Native American groups‘ traditional dance performances, take a pottery class, and learn more about gourd painting.
-This center in the north valley also hosts an outstanding museum, cultural events, tours, and workshops.
+Enjoy Native American groups‘ traditional dance performances, take a pottery class, and learn about gourd painting.
+This center in the North Valley also hosts an outstanding museum, cultural events, tours, and workshops.

-Take time to enjoy a delicious Native American Cuisine at the on-site restaurant and bakery Pueblo Harvest Cafe.
-You might want to try the award-winning Tewa Taco before heading home for some Mexican cuisine and maybe make a stop at the gift shop to buy original works of art and souvenirs.
+Enjoy delicious Native American Cuisine at the on-site restaurant and bakery Pueblo Harvest Cafe.
+You might want to try the award-winning Tewa Taco before heading home for some Mexican cuisine and maybe stop at the gift shop to buy original art and souvenirs.

-Explore the thriving beer scene of Albuquerque New Mexico.
-There are many types of microbreweries in the city with several distinctive flavors to make you swoon in their tasting room.
+Explore the thriving beer scene of Albuquerque, New Mexico.
+The city has many types of microbreweries with several distinctive flavors to make you swoon in their tasting room.

-Taste the award-winning brews at the rooftop bar in Marble Brewery, like the delicious sour ale, Passionate Gose.
-Or, drive down to the Rio Bravo Brewing Company for big TV entertainment and a few bar games to play.
+Taste the award-winning brews at the rooftop bar in Marble Brewery, like the delicious sour ale Passionate Gose.
+Or, drive down to the Rio Bravo Brewing Company for big TV entertainment and a few bar games.
 You may also take a beer bike tour at the sawmill district in the

 Running for ten days in September, this State Fair is a cultural experience.
 In addition to art and animal exhibits at the Fair, live entertainment will be performed, and of course, there will be rides.
 You can enjoy serious thrills with your family and friends at the Fair.

-To taste the essence of the Albuquerque New Mexico culture, take a look at the rodeo event.
-It is a fun atmosphere to enjoy on your visit to Albuquerque New Mexico.
+Look at the rodeo event to taste the essence of the Albuquerque, New Mexico culture.
+It is a fun atmosphere to enjoy during your visit to Albuquerque, New Mexico.

-There is no shortage of places to stay in Albuquerque New Mexico.
-Except for The Ballon Fiesta season, when the accommodation becomes more expensive and hard to find.
+There is no shortage of places to stay in Albuquerque, New Mexico.
+Except for The Ballon Fiesta season, when accommodation becomes more expensive and hard to find.
 Here are a few highly-rated hotels in the area:

 Hotel Andaluz: the historic landmark is a fully serviced boutique hotel with a rooftop bar.